 This is why we only work with specific IDX providers, like Showcase IDX.

 It’s common to get so caught-up in the functionality of digital marketing tools that we forget our overall business goal.
 Here it is: you want to position yourself as master of your hyperlocal area and property market know-it-all.
 A great way to do this is by emphasizing your vast knowledge of the industry.
 Try creating a quiz on commonly-challenging concepts.
 This is a great way to engage your client, give free real estate advice, and prove your expertise in your area.
 E.g. Depending on the client’s quiz results, either confirm how much your help is needed or suggest that you are on the same page with a pop-up CTA to capture their contact information.
 Voila!

 In your AgentFire website, you can easily embed 3rd party form-builders such as Jotform or Typeform with a simple widget.
 Ready to attract leads with a unique and optimized website?
 Book a free demo and walk-through with our designers.

 As a real estate agent, your success depends on the strength of your network of contacts and staying on their radar until they need your services.
 A good way to continue to grow this network is to add social media share buttons on your content, property pages, and your newsletter.

 Also, make sure you update your social media channels often and interact with your followers directly.

-This is a great way to generate leads, and build your list of fans so you can continue to market to them either directly, or indirectly.
+This is a great way to generate leads, and build your list of followers (potential leads) so you can continue to market to them either directly, or indirectly.